zknill/points/README.md

 `reset` clears all the scores from the leaderboard but keeps the names in the table.

+a single entry in the table can be reset using the `--entry` flag to the reset command.

+`reset --entry bob`

 ####`history`

 `history` shows the times and commands run.